jlubean/kp/README.md

 $ kp my-proc
 Are you sure you want to kill 2 my-proc processes [yes|no|List]? l 501 97558 26789   0 Thu06AM ??
 28:18.50 my-proc foo
   501 97559 26789   0 Thu06AM ??
-1:49.84 my-proc foo
+1:49.84 my-proc bar
-Are you sure you want to kill 3 node processes [yes|no|List]? y [sudo] password for my-laptop:
+Are you sure you want to kill 2 node processes [yes|no|List]? y
+Password:
-Killed 3 processes.
+Killed 2 processes.
 ```